Notion

 }

-A side effect that syncs with the instance of notion and with user will create a subscription to the Calm API.
+A side effect that syncs with the instance of neurosity and with user will create a subscription to the Calm API.

-All notion metrics, including notion.calm() return an RxJS subscription that we can use to safely unsubscribe when the component unmounts.
+All neurosity metrics, including neurosity.calm() return an RxJS subscription that we can use to safely unsubscribe when the component unmounts.

 And finally, we add our Calm page to App.js.